sebfisch/java-data/content/docs/features/recordpatterns.md

 [^double]: We may have to change the types of the fields to integral values because floats and doubles cannot yet be inspected in `switch` constructs.
-However, allowing floats and doubles is planned as future work and might be available in when record patterns are released.
+However, allowing floats and doubles is planned as future work and might be available when record patterns are released.

 ```java
     public double saturation() {